appliedaimllab509-cell/MaHaWave-Net-A-Lightweight-Multi-Scale-Model-for-Fine-Grained-Medical-Image-Segmentation/README.md

 ### 1. Ablation study on Incorporating learnable Haar coefficient-based filter layers vs Static Haar Coefficient-based layers within the MLHW block (W =With, W/O = Without)
 ![Ablation_study](assets/Ablations_study.png)

-*Table-1: Ablation on isolating the MLHW block (with and without TASAB/CAB, and with Static vs learnable filters).*

 ### 2. Analysis of the inference time for a test image on ( NVIDIA GPU-H100)

 | Model                 | Iterations / Sec |